MihirJagtap/MihirJagtap.github.io/_pages/about.md

 ---

-I am Mihir Jagtap, a Computer Science and Data Science student at the University of Wisconsin-Madison.
+I am a Computer Science and Data Science undergraduate student at the University of Wisconsin-Madison.
 My passion for technology is evident through my involvement in cutting-edge research and development projects, particularly in the fields of machine learning, and computer vision.